fastStats-org/backend/README.md

    docker-compose up --build
    ```

-8. **Health Check**:
+8. **Container Status**:

-    - The MongoDB service includes a `healthcheck` to verify that the database
-      is ready and responsive before the backend service starts.
-    - You can verify container health by running:
+    - You can verify container status by running:

    ```bash
    docker ps
    ```

-This setup ensures the backend and MongoDB are easily started, linked, and maintained using Docker Compose.
+This setup ensures the backend with SQLite is easily started and maintained using Docker Compose.